2018 - Stilles Wesen -Silent being, Ibirapi Contemporânea, Lisbon

 Strikingly deprived of a human presence, Nature in Matzig’s work appears as strong, forceful and threatening.
 It appears like a character, bigger than man and all-mighty.
 Forceful, aggressive and wild as much as ancient and slow.
 It is this contrast of movement and stillness, of the origins and the future, the change and the constant, that remind us our own evolution and essence.

 Samuel Matzig (b.
 1983 in Mels, Switzerland) is a Lisbon-based photographer.
-After studies and a short career in civil engineering as a draftsman, he eventually turns to photography in 2012, and arrives in Portugal, where he studied in ar.co, Lisbon, and still lives to this day.
-He works from his atelier in Lisbon.
-Matzig regularly exhibits his work, either in group or solo shows, in Lisbon and elsewhere.
+After studies and a short career in civil engineering as a draftsman, he eventually turns to photography in 2012, and arrives in Portugal, where he studied in ar.co, Lisbon.
+He works from his atelier in Lausanne and Lisbon.
+Matzig regularly exhibits his work, either in group or solo shows.